AkashBommidi27/Paisabazaar-Customer-Insights-ML/README.md

 Download the Dataset:

-The notebook automatically fetches the dataset from Google Drive using gdown.
+The notebook fetches the dataset using gdown.
 Alternatively, place paisabazaar_dataset.csv in the project directory.

 Run the Notebook:

 Open Paisabazaar_Project.ipynb in Jupyter Notebook or Google Colab.
-Execute cells sequentially to reproduce the analysis and results.
+Execute cells sequentially to reproduce analysis and results.

 View Results:

-Outputs are saved in Result_df.csv.
+Outputs saved in Result_df.csv.
-Visualizations and model metrics are displayed in the notebook.
+Visualizations and metrics displayed in the notebook.

 Future Enhancements

-Advanced Models: Experiment with deep learning (e.g., neural networks) for credit score prediction.
+Advanced Models: Explore deep learning (e.g., neural networks) for improved prediction.
 Real-Time Analytics: Deploy models as APIs for live customer scoring.
 Feature Engineering: Incorporate external data (e.g., market trends) for richer insights.
 Explainability: Enhance SHAP-based feature importance for customer-facing transparency.